 Construction for the main portion of Cassell began in 1961, and though not completed, the Tech men’s basketball team opened the arena on Jan.
 3, 1962, with a 91-67 victory over Alabama.
 The team played in the building for two years before workers from T.C.
 Brittain and Company of Decatur, Ga., finished the building in December of 1964 at a cost of $2.7 million.

 Other improvements have been made.
 Prior to the 2003-04 season, the concourse area was renovated and now features more accessible concession areas, new flooring, video monitors that allow fans to watch the action when not in the arena and the addition of Hokie stone to many of the entrances to the seating area.
 In 2001-02, the seats were stripped of their original paint and refinished to retain their natural wood look.
 In 1996-97, workers replaced the roof of the facility and installed structural access to the heating and lighting systems.
 They also restored and resealed the exterior concrete walls and buttresses.

-Through new projects, renovations and maintenance reserve projects, Cassell Coliseum has undergone approximately $2.5 million in improvements over the past six years alone.
+Through new projects, renovations and maintenance reserve projects, Cassell Coliseum has undergone approximately $10 million in improvements over the past decade.

 The arena has become a pit for opponents.
 On Feb.
 26, 2011, the Hokies stunned top-ranked Duke 64-60 on a day when ESPN College GameDay came to Blacksburg for the first time.
 On Jan.
 13, 2007, the Hokies defeated top-ranked North Carolina 94-88 in front of another full house in the Cassell.
 And just eight days later, the Hokies downed No. 22 Maryland 67-64 in overtime.
-That game was played in front of 8,500 fans, mostly students, who braved an ice storm to make Cassell Coliseum the tough home court that it has come to be.
+That game was played in front of 8,500 fans – mostly students who braved an ice storm to make Cassell Coliseum the tough home court that it has come to be.

-Want more evidence of Tech's love of the Cassell?
-There have been four perfect season records for the Hokies in Cassell: two 10-0 years (1961-62 and 1965-66), an 11-0 campaign (1972-73) and a 14-0 season (1975-76).
+There have been four perfect season records for the men’s basketball team in Cassell: two 10-0 years (1961-62 and 1965-66), an 11-0 campaign (1972-73) and a 14-0 season (1975-76).
 The Hokies have lost only one game on their home court in 11 other years, including 13-1 records in 1977-78 and 1987-88.
-At the completion of the 2010-11 season, the Hokies had won 509 out of 659 games played in Cassell for a winning percentage of .772.